France looks to rally aid for Lebanon, but no bailout

 In a dire report published Tuesday, the World Bank said Lebanon’s economy faces an “arduous and prolonged depression,” with real GPD projected to plunge by nearly 20% because its politicians refuse to implement reforms that would speed up the country’s recovery.

-President Emmanuel Macron, whose country once governed Lebanon as a protectorate, has vowed to push ahead with efforts to assist the small country, despite frustration with its ruling class.
+President Emmanuel Macron, whose country once governed Lebanon as a protectorate, has vowed to push ahead with aid efforts despite frustration with its ruling class.
 Lebanon’s leaders continue to resist reforms and have been unable to form a government after the last one resigned in the wake of the explosion.

+The French official said representatives from 27 countries would take part, including 12 heads of state, but that local Lebanese aid groups would have a central role as trusted partners.

 A new government would be the first step toward implementing a French roadmap for reforms to enable the release of billions of dollars of international aid.
 Another key international demand is a Central Bank audit.
 U.S. consultancy firm Alvarez & Marsal withdrew last month from a forensic audit it was tasked with, saying it had not received the information required to carry out its work.